-Lagom (pronounced law-gum) means 'just the right amount' and it describes the Swedish attitude to life.
+What is lagom?
+It's a Swedish term (pronounced law-gum) which means 'just the right amount' and it describes the Swedish attitude to life.
 It's about having what you need, but not more.
 You don't over-indulge in anything, but you're not frugal either.

 Elisabeth Carlsson, author of The Lagom Life, says: "Essentially, it's about balance … so much of who I am, my views, my beliefs, my decisions are guided by this sentiment."